lwcorp/watchparty/README.md

 1. (Optionally) Choose local subtitles/captions.
 1. (Optionally) Choose a margin subtitles/captions.
 Negative means from the player's bottom and Positive means from the player's top.
 1. (Optionally) set the host's name for the chat.
-1. (Optionally) [Cast the tab or screen to Chromecast](https://support.google.com/chromecast/answer/3228332) (keep in mind in Chromecost only the host has control).
+1. (Optionally) [Cast the tab or screen to Chromecast](https://support.google.com/chromecast/answer/3228332) (keep in mind in Chromecast only the host has control).
 1. Enjoy the social viewing!

 # History